 Your pup’s mobility will be severely limited within 6 to 12 months of the first signs.
 With no treatment option, you can expect a survival time of 6 to 12 months before considering putting your dog down.

 Since we didn’t provide Rocky with any treatment, it was difficult for him to move by the 6th month after his first signs.
 From his diagnosis to when we had to euthanize him, we made sure to give him his best life.

 If you do choose to treat the disease aggressively through physical rehabilitation therapy, assistive equipment, and holistic modalities, then you can expect at best 3 years of survival time.

-Note that 3 years of survival time is the best-case scenario.
+Note that 3 years of survival time for Degenerative Myelopathy life expectancy is the best-case scenario.
 It is not necessarily what you can always expect.

 Deciding if you should euthanize your dog

 Deciding to euthanize a dog with degenerative myelopathy can be tough.
 There will be tons of thoughts and questions racing through your head while you grapple with the idea.

 When my family considered euthanizing our German Shepherd dog, Rocky, we asked ourselves the following questions first: